Fight Traffic Ticket in TexasPage OverviewSUMMARY: How to Fight a Texas Traffic Ticket

-There are three ways to plead after you get cited for a non-criminal traffic violation in Texas: guilty, no contest (nolo contendere) and not guilty.
-Whether you decide to pay or fight the ticket you must enter your plea by the appearance date listed on your citation.
-If you have misplaced your ticket, visit our section on Lost Traffic Tickets.
+Whether you decide to pay or fight the traffic ticket, you must enter your plea by the appearance date listed on your citation.
+If you misplaced your ticket, visit our section on Lost Traffic Tickets.

 (Plead Guilty or No Contest)

 - Incur points on your driving record (could lead to license suspension/revocation).

 - Possibly incur increase on auto insurance rates.